-Yakima is the largest city in Yakima County and the 9th

-largest city in Washington State.
-Most of the people who founded Yakima were of European decent, although significant numbers of African-Americans and Asian-Americans homesteaded in the area as well.
+Yakima is the largest city in Yakima County and the 8th largest city in Washington State.
+Most of the people who founded Yakima were of European decent, although significant numbers of African-Americans and Asian-Americans homesteaded in the area well.
 Relatively recently, the Yakima Valley has experienced a large influx of Latino immigrants, which now account for approximately 45% of the population in Yakima County.
 Today, the Yakima community enjoys a rich mixture of people from many cultural and ethnic backgrounds.
 74% of the population has at least a high school degree and 18% has a bachelors degree or higher.
-The median annual household income in Yakima was estimated to be \$36,351in 2009.
+The median annual household was estimated to be \$44,556 in 2008.